NeuroSpicy-Salsa/neurospicy-salsa/_posts/2026-04-21-unfiltered-too-many-tabs.md

 **IT WAS QUIET.** THE NOISE, THE CONSTANT NARRATION, THE ENDLESS LISTS OVER AND OVER AND OVER was gone.
 I cried.
 Like actual tears.
 Saying I had lived my whole life in super duper hard mode is an understatement.

 I called my oldest son and we had the most amazing conversation.
 I cried.
 I apologized for not having the tools to understand his ADHD.
-I had the most amazing conversations with my middle son with Brian. **LIFE CHANGING.** The meds didn't diminish who I am, they helped turn down the noise so I could be exactly who I am.
+I had the most amazing conversations with my middle son with Brine. <i>**LIFE CHANGING.**<i> The meds didn't diminish who I am, they helped turn down the noise so I could be exactly who I am.
 Even at the end of the day, the noise is still turned down.
 I'm sleeping better.
 I've started taking courses, learning new things.

 The Autsitc side is front and center.
 It's no longer burried, in the shadows.
 It's no longer craving the quiet, the structure, the focus.
 It's got all of that. **I HAVE ALL OF THAT!!** I'm finding day by day that the burn out is disapating and I am recharging.
 That battery was beyond drained.
 Running on fumes.
 But now I'm gaining back that battery power.I'm able to keep things organized not just externally but internally.